 Have you ever been told you go abroad too much?
 That you’re always on holiday?
 Or if you ever actually do any work?
 I’m talking about vacation shaming; the phenomenon where colleagues, bosses, friends, and family choose to judge or discourage your choice to travel.
 Let’s change that, shall we?

-Following on from my post where I looked into the ways in which I’m aiming to make my dreams a reality and travel more, I recently came across this Forbes article on how vacation shaming is a serious management issue for companies.
+I recently came across this Forbes article on how vacation shaming is a serious management issue for companies.
 It got me thinking a number of comparable situations I’ve encountered, both in the workplace or in my personal life which I thought would make for an interesting post.

 I tend to felt uneasy about discussing holiday leave.
 I know it is a huge privilege to have paid annual leave the way we do in the UK (compared to some countries), and I often take long haul flights to places such as New Zealand and Australia so understand that this too is extremely lucky.
 Nonetheless, should I be made to feel guilty for taking those trips?
 If I explain why I choose to take fewer, longer trips does it make a difference to people’s opinions?